UTS-eResearch/data_directory_cataloger/README.md

 you would store might be "Description", "Data Manager" and "Disposal Date".

-When the `ddc.py` program is run on a directory it looks for `README.yaml` files in the **immediate** sub-directories.
-From those `README.yaml` files it reads the metadata, and outputs a single Markdown document listing each sub-directorie and summarising the metadata in its README.
+When the `ddc.py` program is run on a directory it looks for `README.yaml` files in the **immediate** subdirectories.
+From those `README.yaml` files it reads the metadata, and outputs a single Markdown document listing each subdirectorie and summarising the metadata in its README.
 This Markdown doc can then be easily transformed to a HTML file (e.g. using `pandoc`) which will provide a single point of information about the contents of the directories.